corpdesk/cd-cli/sdk/docs/mod-craft.md

         Document all possible error conditions

-The mod-craft module provides a solid foundation for module scaffolding automation, with particular strength in its flexible configuration options.
+The app-craft module provides a solid foundation for module scaffolding automation, with particular strength in its flexible configuration options.
 With some enhancements around security and error handling, it could become a robust component of the cd-cli toolchain.